History of Tibet (1950–present): Human rights

+Protests in March 2008 developed into riots in which Tibetan mobs attacked Han and Hui people in Lhasa.
+The Chinese government reacted curtly, imposing curfews and pressuring journalists in Lhasa to leave the region.
+The international response was measured, with a number of leaders expressing concern.
+Some people protested in large European and North American cities and chanted slogans.

+For a time after the 2008 unrest, Tibetan-populated areas of China remained off-limits to journalists, and major monasteries and nunneries were locked down, according to Amnesty International.

 Tibetan language

 According to Barry Sautman, 92–94% of ethnic Tibetans speak Tibetan.
 Among those who do not are small Tibetan minorities in areas such as Qinghai.
 Primary school instruction is conducted almost exclusively in Tibetan, but instruction is bilingual from secondary school onward.

 Tibetologist Elliot Sperling has also noted that "within certain limits the PRC does make efforts to accommodate Tibetan cultural expression (and) the cultural activity taking place all over the Tibetan plateau cannot be ignored".
 Currently, "cultural Tibet" boasts three Tibetan-language television channels, one for each of the three main dialects spoken in China's Tibetan areas.
 The Tibet Autonomous Region possesses a 24-hour Central Tibetan-language TV channel (launched in 1999).
 For speakers of Amdo Tibetan, there is an Amdo Tibetan-language TV channel in Qinghai and for speakers of Khams Tibetan a recently launched TV satellite channel in Chengdu, the provincial capital of Sichuan.

 In October 2010, Tibetan students protested after the Chinese government published rules supporting the use of Mandarin Chinese in lessons and textbooks by 2015, with the exception of Tibetan language and English classes.